Today's Articles

 African Company of Merchants facility locations

 *The founding of the African Company of Merchants is affirmed on this date in 1752.
-This was a British chartered slave trading company operating from 1752 to 1821 in the Gold Coast area of modern Ghana.
+This was a British-chartered slave trading company operating from 1752 to 1821 in the Gold Coast area of modern Ghana.
 The indigenous Fante people dominated this coastal area.
-It was established by the African Company Act of 1750, and, in 1752, replaced the Royal African Company established in 1660.
+The company was established by the African Company Acts of 1750 and 1752 and replaced the Royal African Company established in 1660.

-The assets of the Royal African Company were transferred to the new company.
+The Royal African Company's assets were transferred to the new company.
 They consisted primarily of nine trading posts or factories: Fort William, Fort James, Fort Sekondi, Fort Winneba, Fort Apollonia, Fort Tantumquery, Fort Metal Cross, Fort Komenda, and Cape Coast Castle, the last of which was the administrative center.

 The company was managed by the African Committee, which was composed of nine committee members, three each from London, Liverpool, and Bristol.
 These were elected from the general body of traders from these cities, who paid 40 shillings to be admitted to the company.
 The company was financed by an annual grant approved by Parliament, which covered the costs of the London office and the forts.
 The committee had to report to the Exchequer, the Admiralty, and, from 1782, the Secretary of War.
 The imperial government prohibited the African slave trade after 1807, although the company continued to operate for years afterward.